stmilne/icds_docs_v2/docs/handling-files/transferring-files.md

 !!! tip ""
      "Graphical" sftp clients for your laptop
-     can be used for file transfer to Collab, as well as to OneDrive or other cloud storage providers.
+     can be used for file transfer to Roar, as well as to OneDrive or other cloud storage providers.
      Two popular options for both OS X and Windows are [Cyberduck][cyberduck] and [FileZilla][filezilla].